 Katherine reportedly received a “curt letter” from the club chairman, John Curry, who told her only royal children could enter the Royal Box, and so the 12-year-old boy would not be allowed to sit with the Duchess.
 This infuriated Katherine so much that she said she would boycott the tournament altogether.
 The Chairman apologised, however, he still would not let children into the Royal Box unless they were royal children.

 Since this incident, the Duchess has rarely attended Wimbledon, but friends insist she has not “boycotted” the tournament.

 One friend said: “it’s simply not her style.
 She goes there every year, often sitting with friends in the cheap seats where no one notices her.”

-Last year, the Duchess sat down for a rare TV interview with the BBC where she spoke about Wimbledon.
+In 2018, the Duchess sat down for a rare TV interview with the BBC where she spoke about Wimbledon.

 Speaking of the championships, Katharine said: “I think it is truly the best thing in the world; the atmosphere is electric.”

 She continued: “I was so frightened about going to onto Centre Court.
 Even just walking into the royal box is absolutely incredible.
 You are so close – that is amazing.”